frederic-perez/AmE-dictionary/data/dictionary.md

 __falling star__ _n_ A meteor; shooting star.
 __falloff__
 __Fallon, NV__ _n_
-__fallout__ _n informal_ :nine::m: Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie’s carefully cultivated image._ _The Fukushima fallout._
+__fallout__ _n informal_ :nine::m::dart: Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie’s carefully cultivated image._ _The Fukushima fallout._
 __fallow ground__
 __fallow__ _adj_ :two: marked by inactivity; plowed unseeded land: _They let the land go fallow for a season._
 __false flag operation__ _n_ An act committed with the intent of disguising the actual source of responsibility and pinning blame on another party.